MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 You need to have enough compute quota to deploy a model.
 The CPU quota defines how many virtual cores are available per subscription, per workspace, per SKU, and per region.
 Each deployment subtracts from available quota and adds it back after deletion, based on type of the SKU.

-You can check if there are unused deployments you can delete, or you can submit a [request for a quota increase](how-to-manage-quotas.md#request-quota-and-limit-increases).
+You can check if there are unused deployments you can delete, or you can [submit a request for a quota increase](how-to-manage-quotas.md#request-quota-and-limit-increases).

 #### Cluster quota

-The OutOfQuota error occurs when you don't have enough Azure Machine Learning Compute cluster quota.
+The OutOfQuota error occurs when you don't have enough Azure Machine Learning compute cluster quota.
 The quota defines the total number of clusters per subscription that you can use at the same time to deploy CPU or GPU nodes in the Azure cloud.

 #### Disk quota